How to Identify Cat Breeds: From Ear Tufts to Fluffy Tails

 Why Identifying a Cat's Breed Is Important

 Each cat breed is unique in its own way, with special features and habits.
-If you are a cat owner or want to own a cat, you should definitely be able to distinguish the differences between breeds.
-Knowing the breed of your pet will provide you with the necessary information to take the best care of your feline companion for many years.
+If you are a cat owner or want to own a cat, you should definitely be able to distinguish between breeds.
+By knowing the breed of your pet, you'll be better equipped to take care of your feline companion for many years.

 Visual Cues to Determine a Cat's Breed